blmoore/3dgenome/README.md

 Generates detailed view of a ~22 Mb region of chromosome 2, indicating conservation of higher order genome organisation at multiple levels.
 Plots [`figures/f1_ZoomedRegion.pdf`](figures/f1_ZoomedRegion.pdf) which makes up the second half of **figure 1** in the manuscript.

+#### 2b_suppl2boundaryDistances.R

+Compares boundaries for compartments and TADs across cell types and tests the significance of observed relationships.
+Plots supplementary figure 2 in two parts: [`2a`](figures/suppl/s2a_boundsEcdf.pdf) amd [`2b`](figures/suppl/s2b_compartmentCorrgram.pdf).
+(***N.B.*** works with `corrgram v1.6`).

 ## sessionInfo()

 Below is an output of sessionInfo() for troubleshooting purposes, some loaded packages may not be required and likewise, some required packages may not be loaded.
+An exception caused by attached packages is likely due to version issues.

 ```r
 R version 3.1.1 (2014-07-10)